In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in Lake Placid is perfect!

 6. Skiing, boarding, relaxing

 Don't let the greatest vertical drop east of the Rockies scare you -- 60% of the terrain at Whiteface Mountain is geared toward beginner and intermediate skiers and riders, and there is a special learning area designed exclusively for kids and beginners.
 Of course, experts will find more than enough trails and slides to get their adrenaline pumping.
 Don't miss an opportunity to check out the Wilmington Trail, Whiteface's longest run!
 Skiing not your thing?
-Take a relaxing 15-minutes ride up the gondola to see the wonderful winter views from the top of Little Whiteface.
+Take a relaxing 15-minute ride up the gondola to see the wonderful winter views from the top of Little Whiteface.

 5. Swimming and hot tubbing — in the snow